Anon-Planet/thgtoa/guide.md

 The key thing to this is that it is becoming increasingly difficult to sign-up for a free e-mail account anywhere without providing (you guessed it) ... a cell phone number.
 That same cell phone number can be used conveniently to track you down in most places.

-It is possible that those services (ProtonMail for instance) might require you to provide an e-mail address for registration.
+It is possible that those services (Proton for instance) might require you to provide an e-mail address for registration.
 In that case, I would recommend you create an e-mail address from these providers:

 -   MailFence: <https://mailfence.com/>